toshi-search/Toshi/README.md

 In addition there is the "nomerge" option, in which Tantivy will do no merging of segments.

 #### Building and Running
-Toshi can be build using `cargo build --release` once Toshi is built from the top level directory you can run `target/release/toshi` to start toshi according to the configuration in config/config.toml
+Toshi can be build using `cargo build --release` once Toshi is built from the top level directory you can run `target/release/toshi` to start Toshi according to the configuration in config/config.toml

 You should get a startup message like this.